-The Member States shall transpose the EECC into their national legal regimes, as Telecom Acts, by December 21, 2020.
-That will mean the passing of 28 new Telecom Acts in the EU or the modification of the existing ones.
+The Member States were required to transpose the EECC into their national legal regimes, as Telecom Acts, by December 21, 2020.
+That means the passing of 28 new Telecom Acts in the EU or the modification of the existing ones.